UjjwalKandel2000/challenge-card-game-Ujjwal-Kandel/README.md

 │README.md      :explains the project
 │main.py        : on the *main.py* file are player,deck and board objects are created in order to run the program
 |                 Python script file necessary to initialize the game
+|requirements.txt : all the libraries that are required to run this program
 │
 │__
 │   utils         :directory contains all modules required to run the game